cagrigsby/panthera_test/_posts/2024-11-14-oscp-goodies.md

 You can of course take this one step further and automate a bunch of commands with a combination of different tools.
 I'll just drop [this here](https://github.com/pentestpop/verystupidenum), and then we'll never speak of it again.

 ## More Specific Tips
+That was more genreral advice you almost certainly have heard but may have yet to internalize.
+Here are more specific items I have picked up along the journey.

 ### adPEAS
 Maybe you're familiar already, but I feel like I don't see [adPEAS](https://github.com/61106960/adPEAS) talked about nearly as much as Linpeas and Winpeas, maybe because it's from a different creator?
 Per the README.md: